 - 3. The show organiser reserves the right to refuse an entry, but must give the reason for refusal in writing. - 4.
 The show organizer will issue a printed show catalogue.
-The name of every horse has to be printed in the show catalogue, as well as the names of sire and dam, (and maternal grandsire if possible) date of birth, colour, the names of the breeder and the owner.
-Should a horse's name not be mentioned in the catalogue, its participation at the show will be allowed only if the exhibitor cannot be blamed for the omission; it will be for the DC to decide. - The show catalogue shall furthermore contain: - The Rules for Conduct of Shows, The judging system used, the rules for ties and the rules for championships - For Shows outside Europe (as defined by the Constitution of ECAHO, Art.
-3.2) where prize money is allowed, the total amount and distribution of prize money. - For Shows inside Europe (as defined by the Constitution of ECAHO, Art.
-3.2) where prize money is allowed, the total amount and distribution of prize money.
-The total prize fund permitted is € 5000. - 5.
-No class may be split unless there are more than 16 horses entered.
-Combination of a class with the next age group of the same sex is permitted if the number of entries for the class is below three - 6. a) No announcement indicating the identity, breeding or past performance of exhibits, or the identity of their owners will be made during judging.
+The name of every horse must be printed in the show catalogue, as well as the names of sire and dam, (and maternal grandsire if possible), date of birth, colour, the names of the breeder and the owner.
+Should a horse's name not be mentioned in the catalogue, its participation at the show will be allowed only if the exhibitor cannot be blamed for the omission; it will be for the DC to decide.
+The show catalogue shall furthermore contain:

+The names of all the Officials,

+- • - The Rules for Conduct of Shows, - The judging system used, the rules for ties and the rules for championships - For Shows where prize money is awarded the total amount and distribution of the prize • money. - 5.
+No class may be split unless there are more than 10 horses entered.
+Combination of a class with the next age group of the same sex is permitted if the number of entries for the class is below three. - 6. a) No announcement indicating the identity, breeding or past performance of exhibits, or the identity of their owners will be made during judging.
 It is, however, permissible for this information to be given out after the judges score sheets have been collected for each exhibit. b) Show organisers will not release details of competitors or their exhibits to the press at any time prior to the catalogue being put on sale at the showground.
-Catalogues will not be offered for sale, published or posted on internet more than one day before the commencement of the show. - 7.
-No member of the show organising team may judge, or officiate as member of the Disciplinary Committee. - 8.
+Catalogues will not be offered for sale, published or posted on internet more than one day before the commencement of the show. - 7. a) No member of the show organising team may judge, or officiate as member of the Disciplinary Committee.

+- b) Any ECAHO official or member of his/her family who organizes an A or Title show cannot officiate at any other ECAHO A or Title show. - 8.
 The show organizers will ensure a proper rotation of judges. - 9.
 The show organiser will provide appropriate transport, accommodation and meals during the show, for the judges, DC members, ring master and any other ECAHO show officials.
-If a judge,

-DC member or ring master cancels the invitation after the travel arrangements have been made, he will pay all the costs arising out of this booking.

-10. No gifts in the form of fees or money are allowed to be paid or given by the organiser, nor accepted by the judges, DC members and ring masters.
+If a judge, DC member or ring master cancels the invitation after the travel arrangements have been made, he will pay all the costs arising out of this booking. - 10.
+No gifts in the form of fees or money are allowed to be paid or given by the organiser, nor accepted by the judges, DC members and ring masters.
 Material gifts are allowed.